-7.28 World Trends in Power Financing: As an additional perspective on the role that it should play in power the Bank might want to consider deepening the review of capital requirements for power supply in the developing countries as a whole attempted in this report and developing overall figures regarding prospects for financing from other sources.
-For, quite apart from the contribution it can make to institutional development or to helping realize previously neglected development potentials in power, another reason for Bank activity in the power field will probably remain the better financing terms that it can offer and the developing countries' need for such terms, from a debt burden point of view.
-With the likely rapid growth in power requirements in the developing countries, the desire of the Bank to diversify its lending increasingly and the growing availability of financing on good terms from relatively new producers of heavy electrical equipment (such as the Eastern European countries) as well as other factors, a more systematic review of these worldwide trends might be useful as a complement to country and sector considerations in planning power lending.
+7.28 World Trends in Power Financing: As an additional perspective on the role that it should play in power the Bank might want to consider deepening the review of capital requirements for power supply in the developing countries as a whole attempted in this report and developing over- Study all figures regarding prospects for financing from other sources.
+For, quite apart from the contribution it can make to institutional developmentavailable or to helping realize previously neglected development potentials in power, another reason for Bank activity in the power field will probably remain goods amports the better financing terms that it can offer and the developing countries' Tust need for such terms, from a debt burden point of view.
+With the likely rapid growth in power requirements in the developing countries, the desire problem is of the Bank to diversify its lending increasingly and the growing availabil-hot a power ity of financing on good terms from relatively new producers of heavy electrical equipment (such as the Eastern European countries) as well as other factors, a more systematic review of these worldwide trends might be useful as a complement to country and sector considerations in planning Two de power lending. und Similar st

-7.29 Follow-up Evaluation Studies: Two matters emerging from the present study would seem to merit consideration for further, more thorough evaluation work.
+7.29 Follow-up Evaluation Studies: Two matters emerging from the wall present study would seem to merit consideration for further, more thorough evaluation work.
 First are some aspects of equipment procurement.
 It has not been possible to deal with procurement questions in any depth in this report.
 The Bank has in fact covered substantial amounts of local procurement out of all its loans to CFE and to SEGBA.
-It would seem worthwhile to have an evaluation study done focussing specifically on the contribution that the Bank has made to growth of efficient local electrical equipment industry through such financing.
+It would seem worthwhile to have an evaluation study done focussing specifically on the conequipment industry through such financing.
 Analysis of the Bank's experience to date in this field might be useful for future policy.
 Second, a more thorough study than has been possible here might be worthwhile on the economic validity of the Volta River Project in Ghana, taking account of the arrangements with the aluminum company, the greater than expected growth of non-aluminum consumption of electricity, the health hazards and severe resettlement problems resulting from the project.
 In several respects this project seems to have turned out better than expected and in a few worse, but it was not possible to reach any definitive conclusions in the current review.

-AFRICA: ELECTRICAL GENERATING CAPACITY, GENERATION AND IBRD/IDA POWER FINANCING OF DEVELOPING COUNTRIES 1950-70
+AFRICA: ELECTRICAL GENERATING CAPACITY, GENERATION AND IBRD/IDA POWER FINANCING C.F DEVELOPING COUNTRIES 1950-70